wp-insider/simple-membership/simple-membership/readme.txt

 = User Friendly Interface for Content Protection = When you are editing a post or page in the WordPress editor, you can select to protect that post or page for your members.

-Non-members viewing a protected page will be prompted to login or become a member.
+Non-members viewing a protected page will be prompted to log in or become a member.

 = Have Free and Paid Memberships =
 You can configure it to have free and/or paid memberships on your site.
 Paid membership payment is handled securely via PayPal.
 Membership payment can also be accepted using Stripe or Braintree payment gateways.